 We find that the measures in the domestic French recovery package overall achieve a green spending share of 19%.
 The analysis of the RRP in the context of the EU Recovery Facility shows a green spending share of 29%, below the EU’s 37% benchmark.
 According to the government, the plan’s climate spending share is 50%, whereas the EU Commission has conceded 46% climate spending (see report for more details).
 In contrast, 23% (€23.1bn) of all measures have a negative impact.
-Furthermore, we find that 32% (€29.9bn) may have a positive or negative impact on the green transition depending on the implementation of the relevant measures, illustrating the importance of further scrutiny during the further planning, review and implementation of the recovery measures.
+Furthermore, we find that 25% (€24.8bn) of all measures may have a positive or negative impact on the green transition depending on the implementation of the relevant measures, illustrating the importance of further scrutiny during the further planning, review and implementation of the recovery measures.

 Our calculation of the green spending share aims to mirror the approach used for the official assessment of national recovery plans (find more information here).

-Lower production taxes(€20bn for two years) which will continue after Covid-19 (i.e. as a 10Bn€/year cut).
-This measure did not initially include climate conditionalities, but the issue was debated in the parliament following publication of the plan.
+The government lowered production taxes(€20bn for two years), a measure that will continue after Covid-19 (i.e. as a €10bn/year cut).
+This measure did not initially include climate conditionalities, thus the issue was debated in the parliament following the publication of the plan.
 This led to an amendment with new obligations in terms of the environment, parity and social dialogue.
 However, companies will not be penalized if they fail to meet these obligations.